 Consistent with the President's call for all communities to provide high-quality summer learning and engagement opportunities for their students, communities should maximize enrollment in summer programs, with a particular focus on underserved students and students most impacted by the COVID-19 pandemic, including providing transportation and meal services.
 Programs should target students of all ages, including high school students, and can include work-based internships or service-learning opportunities and/or summer bridge programs to support successful educational transitions.
-LEAs should particularly identify opportunities to re-engage students whose schools have not been successful in engaging them during the COVID-19 pandemic, and to specifically address the needs of students with disabilities in this context.
-LEAs may use indicators such as chronic absenteeism (during in-person and/or remote instruction) to identify students in need of targeted support and services, as well as more generally identifying which students have lost the greatest number of in-person instructional days since the beginning of the COVID-19 pandemic.
+SEAs and LEAs should particularly identify opportunities to re-engage students whose schools have not been successfulin engaging them during the COVID-19 pandemic, and to specifically address the needs of students with disabilities in this context.
+SEAs and LEAs may use indicators such as chronic absenteeism (during in-person and/or remote instruction) to identify students in need of targeted support and services, as well as more generally identifying which students have lost the greatest number of in-person instructional days since the beginning of the COVID-19 pandemic.

-Moreover, an SEA must reserve at least 1 percent of its total ARP ESSER allocation for evidence-based summer enrichment programs, and LEAs must reserve at least 20 percent of their ARP ESSER funds to address the academic impact of lost instructional time53 through the implementation of evidence-based interventions, which may include summer programs, particularly to address the disproportionate impact of the COVID-19 pandemic on historically underserved student subgroups.
+Moreover, an SEA must reserve 20 percent of the total ARP-OA SEA allocation for the implementation of evidence-based interventions aimed specifically at addressing the impact of lost instructional l time, which may include summer programs, particularly to address the disproportionate impact of the COVID-19 pandemic on historically underserved student subgroups.
+53